metalama/website/applications/ui/inotifypropertychanged.md

 title: INotifyPropertyChanged
 ---

-{: .note }
-Available for all UI frameworks

 Most modern UI applications rely on binding data classes to UI classes.
 The `INotifyPropertyChanged` interface is the standard way to achieve this.
 However, implementing this interface manually can be cumbersome and error-prone, particularly when dealing with a large number of properties.